Sydney, Australia

 Nice to Meet You!

+Hi there!
+I’m Bridgette, the founder of The Flip Addiction.
+Based in Sydney, Australia, I have a mild obsession with rescuing old furniture and turning it into something new.
 I love hunting down worn-out pieces (especially if they’re free!), giving them a second life, and sharing the whole journey — the wins, the mess, the trial-and-error moments that somehow come together in the end.

+My mission is to make sustainable DIY furniture flipping feel approachable, rewarding, and fun — no design degree, fancy tools, or big budget required.
 Whether you’re here to tackle your first project, reduce waste at home, or just enjoy a satisfying before-and-after, I’m so glad you found your way here.

 My First Flip